 Refrigerate your cooked capon leftovers within 2 hours after roasting.
 Store it in an airtight container or a sealable plastic Ziploc bag for up to 3-4 days in the fridge.

-Wrap your capon leftovers with foil, then place it in a heavy-duty freezer bag.
+Wrap your capon leftovers with heavy-duty aluminum foil, then place them in a freezer storage bag.
 Write the date on the bag and enjoy it within 4 months.
 Thaw in the fridge overnight before reheating.

-Place your leftovers in a baking dish with some chicken broth or water and reheat in your oven at 350°F (175°C) until it is heated to your liking.
+Place your leftovers in a baking dish with some chicken broth or water and reheat in your oven at 350°F (175°C) until heated to your liking.

 Capon is a type of poultry that is known for its tender meat and delicate flavor.
 The meat is often described as having a subtle, slightly sweet flavor that is less gamy than other types of poultry like chicken or turkey.
 It's also known for being very juicy and flavorful!